nileshs23/Techy-Town/README.md

 ## Orders Module

-- This is Of Providing Orders and Payment Gateway
+- This is for Providing Orders and Payment Gateway
+- Giving order Receipts.
+- See all order details.

 ## Payment Module

-- This Module is Primarly Responsible for Enteries of Payment Details.
+- This Module is Primarly Responsible for Entries of Payment Details.
+- Adding Card Details,BHIM etc